Looking to make the step up to DSLR photography on a budget? One of these best entry-level DSLRs of 2015 could be the camera for you

 In addition, you can also expect the autofocus system to be faster and more flexible, with the optical viewfinder providing you with a window that allows you to concentrate on framing your image correctly.

-The A58 takes the highlights of the older A57 and A37 models and condenses them into a single new model.
+The A58 takes the highlights of the older A57 and A37 models and condenses them into a single model.
+Sony has since announced the A68, but at the time of writing it’s not available on the market.

-Strictly speaking, it isn’t technically a DSLR – rather it’s what Sony calls a ‘SLT’ (Single Lens Translucent) camera.
+Strictly speaking, the A58 isn’t technically a DSLR – rather it’s what Sony calls a ‘SLT’ (Single Lens Translucent) camera.

 This basically means that it uses a fixed semi-transparent mirror that allows some light to the sensor and some to the phase detection sensor in the prism.